 Coming only from the female sea buckthorn plant, the little yellow-orange berries contain calcium, potassium, magnesium, iron, and vitamins B1, B2, B6 and E. The sea buckthorn’s fruits are one of the few vegan friendly sources of all four omega fatty acids, omegas 3, 6, 7 and 9.
 Omega fatty acids are essential for heart and cardiovascular health, and must be obtained through food.
 Sea buckthorn berries also contain high levels of vitamin C. With berries grown at higher altitudes, like those in Miracle Seabuckthorn, containing up to 10 times more than those grown at lower altitudes.

-Sea buckthorn is native to the cooler climates of Europe and Asia and thrives at altitudes of 2,500-4, 000 meters.
-But it is also resistant to resistant and tolerant to salt, giving it a natural advantage along arid coastlines across much of the world.
+Sea buckthorn is native to the cooler climates of Europe and Asia and thrives at altitudes of 2,500-4,000 meters.
+But it is also drought resistant and tolerant to salt, giving it a natural advantage along arid coastlines across much of the world.
 It requires plentiful amounts of sunshine.
 As an agricultural asset it is often used to prevent soil erosion.

 By Paul Kolbe